Program Outline

 Teaching

 Students who wish to pursue a career in teaching can choose to participate in the Graduate Teaching and Learning Programe GTL.
-This multi-tier program - a collaboration of the Faculty of Graduate Studies and Research, departments and faculties, and the Office of the Vice-Provost (Academic Programs) will deliver new and exciting opportunities for training in university instruction.
+This multi-tier program - a collaboration of the Faculty of Graduate and Postdoctoral Studies, departments and faculties, and the Office of the Vice-Provost (Academic Programs) will deliver new and exciting opportunities for training in university instruction.

 Students completing both levels will receive a letter indicating they have met the Level Two requirements, and the following notation will appear on their transcript: Graduate Teaching and Learning Program completed.